-To say that the body undergoes a lot of changes during pregnancy is an understatement.
+To say that the body undergoes many changes during pregnancy is an understatement.
 A woman increases blood volume by up to 50%, the lung capacity increases, muscles get stretched as they have never been extended before, and many other biological processes are altered.
-The changes in digestion and bile circulation during pregnancy are just some of the reasons why gallstones and gallbladder issues are more likely to develop.
+The changes in digestion and bile circulation during pregnancy are just some reasons why gallstones and gallbladder issues are more likely to develop.

 But did you know that vitamin D deficiency can make it worse for pregnant women?